greghulette/Wireless_Communication_Board-WCB/Readme.md

     Adding this octet to the uniqueness of the MAC address give more chances that there will not be another droid with your same mac address.

 As the code specifies, Serial 3 Serial 5 should have a baud rate lower than 57600.
 These serial ports are using software serial and are more reliable at the slower speeds.
-I personally run he baudrate of 9600 on them whenever I use them.
+I personally run he baud-rate of 9600 on them whenever I use them.
 <br><br>
 <h2>Loading the sketches onto the WCB</h2>
 All the boards will come loaded with unique preferences as listed above to ensure you won't interfere with other users, but if you want to configure them for yourselves, please follow these steps to create your own set of files for your board with your own saved preferences. <br><br> In the code folder, you will only see the WCB1 folder.
 This is the starting point for all the other boards.
 I could have put up 9 folders, but then you would have to change the preferences in all 9 files, and could create a problem if some items don't match exactly.
 This method should avoid that problem.